TommyJones/tidylda/README.md

 Copyright 2020 by Thomas W. Jones

-Implements an algorithim for Latent Dirichlet Allocation using style conventions from the [tidyverse](https://style.tidyverse.org/) and [tidymodels](https://tidymodels.github.io/model-implementation-principles/).
+Implements an algorithm for Latent Dirichlet Allocation using style conventions from the [tidyverse](https://style.tidyverse.org/) and [tidymodels](https://tidymodels.github.io/model-implementation-principles/).

 In addition this implementation of LDA allows you to: